-The NLSF is the provincial governing body of the 16 volunteer snowmobile clubs across the island.
+The NLSF is the provincial governing body of approximately 12-20 volunteer snowmobile clubs across the island.
 They are responsible for the costs associated with the insurance for the groomers, trails across the island, and the day-to-day expenses.
 The NLSF owns all groomers on the island, with the various clubs using them to effectively maintain the approximately 3700 kms of trails.
-At this point there is close to $11 million spent on infrastructure development (trails, bridges, warm-up shelters, groomer shelters, etc…), and groomer purchases for the island.

 I do not ride on the groomed trails, why do I need a trail sticker?

 If this is true, you do NOT need a trail sticker.
 If you snowmobile in areas where there are no designated NLSF groomed trails, you do not need to purchase a trail sticker.